UiPath-Coders/.github/GETTING_STARTED.md

 3. Store connection details in `config.json` or environment variables — **never hardcode tokens in source files**
 4. Confirm `config.json` is listed in `.gitignore` if it contains environment-specific values

 ---

-## Step 8 — Open a Pull Request

-When your feature is ready:

-1. Push your feature branch
-2. Open a PR from `feature/...` → `develop` on GitHub
-3. Request at least **1 reviewer** from the team
-4. Address feedback, then merge after approval

-Periodically, `develop` is merged into `main` once the build is stable.

----